exercism/kotlin/README.md

    $ git push
    ```

-   Always try to write meaningful and concise commit messages.
-It's super important since everyone should understand your changes and their reasons.
+   It is advised you write meaningful commit messages.
+[Chris Beams wrote about "How to Write a Git Commit Message"](https://chris.beams.io/posts/git-commit/).

 -  **Verify that your work passes all tests.**  When you create a pull request (PR), GitHub triggers a build on Travis CI.
 Your PR will not be merged unless those tests pass.